boobo94/boobo94.github.io/_posts/2025/04/2025-04-14-what-is-my-ip.md

 ---
 layout: post
-title: What is my Internet IP Address?
+title: What is my IP Address?
 summary: Discover your IP address over the internet
 categories: tools
 tags: ip